sanjanarraju/demo-repo/README.md

 ## Forking

-click on the fork button on github, to access other repos you don't have access to, so you can make updates or changes
+click on the fork button on github to access other repos you don't have access to, so you can make updates or changes